 Tips for IIFT Reading Comprehension

-IIFT 2016 had 4 passages and if there are close to four passages in IIFT 2017, then it will be impractical to attempt all the passages, as it is highly likely that the passages will be lengthy.
+Generally, IIFT has 4-5 passages, so it is impractical to attempt all the passages, as it is highly likely that the passages will be lengthy.
 In general, the length of passages in the exam varies between 1000 to 1200 words.
 This makes it extremely tough for you to solve all the passages.
-In 2016, the RC section was the surprise as it featured shorter RCs which were fairly easy.
 Keep in mind that two out of four reading comprehensions are of easy to moderate level.
 You would require a good reading speed to maximize score in the reading comprehension section.
 Also, majority of the questions in the RC section are factual in nature and this means that by going through the questions first, you can easily spot the relevant facts in the passage and answer the given questions.

 Tips for IIFT English Usage